 In case you missed it, here’s your introduction to product maturity and the framework we use to assess it 🔎

-We know that user-centric businesses with a high level of product maturity reap rewards when it comes to profitability, market share, and all-round success.
+User-centric businesses with a high level of product maturity reap rewards when it comes to profitability, market share, and all-round success.
+User-centred organisations are increasingly recognising the business value of UX and have a growing appetite to enhance their maturity in this area.

 However, there can still be a tendency for leadership teams to assume that perfect product maturity can be achieved by hiring great designers (or partnering with a great external UX agency like Lighthouse 😉) and leaving them to take care of it.